microsoft/dpu-utils/README.md

 The resulting HTML file will be in `htmlcov/index.html`.

+## .NET

+Stored in the `dotnet` subdirectory.

+Generic Utilities:
+* `Microsoft.Research.DPU.Utils.RichPath`: a convenient way of using both paths and Azure paths in your code.

+Code-related Utilities:
+* `Microsoft.Research.DPU.CSharpSourceGraphExtraction`: infrastructure to extract Program Graphs from C# projects.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a